 On this journey, I also found a Python script to replace annotation colors using Regex.
 And a Python 2 version.
 Both replace any color with one single color value.
 I want to perform a mapping, so a simple string replacement is currently the easiest option.
 (Until I write a script in the next installment, of course!)

 This is actually 100 KiB smaller than the original.
 Nice.

 Replacing the color data in the

-This looks really good!
+This looks excellent!
 I don’t want to keep these colors, but as a tech demo, that’s great.